The increment (++

 }

-This is also fine (actually, the ++ is still on its own in a single instruction)
+This is also fine (actually, the ++ is still on its own unique statement)

 It is a bad idea to use pre and post increment/decrement operators in complex expressions, as they can lead to very hard-to-detect errors.